zamborg/lowercaseLabs/README.md

   - I have my system information, sometimes I'll add what language I'm working in.
   - If you're having fun you can also play with branching statements in bash to give yourself different default prompts before your query gets passed in.
 - I also recommend adding `-s` to the curl command if you don't like the curl load bar.
+- Remove the linebreak if you have better eyes than I do 👀